lyynxxx/stakingnode/README.md

 Personally, I will build my own validator node!
 I am aware of the risks!

 # Validator at home or run stuff in the Cloud?
 The beauty of the decentralization, that anyone can participate, if you have the required skills and hardware.
 You can run a validator node at home, if you have stable internet and electricity.
+Of course, it does matter which network we're talking about!
+This will be mostly about Eth, but running a Sentry config on Cosmos/Crypto.org Chain is not recommended (or possible) at home (if you have only one public/dynamic IP).
+Solana requires extremly high network bandwidth (300Mbit/s symmetric, commercial.
+1GBit/s preferred), which most home user don't have.

 You can use cloud providers, VPS providers too.
 In this case – again – you don’t have to worry about the hardware and internet, but you must build up the system.
 In most cases you can spin up new nodes with a base system in about 5 minutes from base images.
 These are pre-built, easy to scale operating systems, but you can’t make any deep customization as they are often optimized for the infrastructure of the service provider.